 Rugby School Thailand’s teachers work continuously to create classrooms that ignite the desire to learn.
 As a school, we also aim to create different spaces within classrooms (especially in Pre-Prep), that, dependent on mood or character, mean children can have a change of environment.
 Beyond the classrooms, libraries and outdoor teaching spaces mean teachers have a variety of environments to keep lessons fresh and engaging.

-If a school spans many years, it needs to fulfil your child’s needs through many different ages and stages.
-An Early Years play area will have very different requirements to a prep school play area, where the pre-teens are developing a stronger sense of independence and want to be challenged by more exhilarating playground equipment.
+If a school spans many years, it needs to fulfill your child’s needs through many different ages and stages.
+An Early Years play area will have very different requirements for a prep school play area, where the pre-teens are developing a stronger sense of independence and want to be challenged by more exhilarating playground equipment.
 It’s also worth thinking about what multi-ability centres the school has, too.
 Rugby School Thailand has a splash pool for the Early Years, a 50-metre pool for KS1 upwards, and an Aquatics Centre currently in development.
 There is something for swimmers of all ages and abilities, with the objective that age-appropriate facilities inspire children to engage more fully with what they’re doing.

 Dedicated subject spaces

 Many children develop passions for particular subjects, so check out whether the school(s) in question have decent subject-specific facilities.
 This won’t only facilitate a love of subjects, but foster it in the first place.
 Look at individual areas of learning.
-What are the art facilities like, do they cater for many different mediums of design?
+What are the art facilities like, do they cater to many different mediums of design?
 Is there a good theatre for a budding dramatist?
 How many sports do they offer on campus?
 Is there a separate science block?
 These things can make all the difference to your child’s development in that area, and their success in key subjects during school (and beyond).

 Part of any good education is developing the personalities within the community and allowing children to learn the dynamics within their peer groups.
 Find out how much the school values this personal development (alarm bells should ring if it’s not a feature) and what they do to nurture it.
 Rugby School Thailand sees the importance of offering student social spaces that give children age-appropriate independence, helping them to develop a sense of self both inside and outside of the classroom.
 This includes different playgrounds, school gardens and common rooms.
 We also have areas such as our Outdoor Education Centre, where the likes of high ropes courses, archery and bushcraft activities encourage team building and interaction with fellow pupils in a fun and unique social environment.